Gurmeetkataria/Web-Engineering/01-ApnaCollege/Day-08/01-Notes.md

 .box {
   box-shadow: 4px 4px 12px rgba(0, 0, 0, 0.3);
 }
-You can control horizontal offset, vertical offset, blur, and color.

 8. Background Image
 Background-image is used to apply an image behind an element’s content.
+You can control how the image is displayed using background-size, position, and repeat.

 css
 Copy